App-Content/business-we-page/README.md

 ## Project Brief
 The project updates the code of the given business web page made by me from scratch on demand of my client.
-The project follows client's expectations in terms of the page content and color pallet.
+The project follows the client's expectations in terms of the page content and color pallet.

 ## Applied technologies
 The choice of applied technologies has been determined by:
-1. The limited scope of the project with no must to use extensive boilerplates),
+1. The limited scope of the project with no must to use extensive boilerplates,
 2. The ability to support daily code writing by the related tools,
-3. The ability to make the code clear, as well as easy to maintain and develop (if necessary).
+3. The ability to make the code clear, as well make it easy to maintain and develop (if necessary).

 This is why I have used:
 HTML, SCSS, Bootstrap, Parcel, pure JS incl. conditional operations, arrows, classes and objets.